francescopatane96/eNERVE/README.md

 :warning:
 ***
 ### ⛑️ Examples
+# Run eNERVE in a dockerized environment with all modules

-## To run eNERVE in a local environment or in a virtual one (no docker) with all modules:
+# Run eNERVE in a local environment or in a virtual one (no docker) with all modules
 Digit on the command line:

 ```